jfdenise/wildfly-mcp/wildfly-chat-bot/README.md

 GROQ_CHAT_MODEL_NAME=llama3-70b-8192 GROQ_API_KEY=<Your groq key> java -jar target/wildfly-chat-bot-bootable.jar -Dwildfly.chatbot.llm.name=groq
 ```

+## User password handling

+The WildFly chat bot doesn't require you to set the username and password required to interact with WildFly servers in your questions.
+You have the
+ability to configure user name and passwords for a given host/port.
+The WildFly chat bot will use those users when interacting with the WildFly servers.

 ## Configuring the WildFly chatbot

 | Env Variable    | Description |